Beyond the thunderdome – pigshit and LNG

 Restaurant grease also is an extremely potent co-digestion product.
 Just adding 10% food grease to swine manure increases methane production by six-fold.

 But as with everything in life, the dosage is the secret.
 A larger amount of a co-digestion product may become toxic.
-Remember, that’s bacteria living in there and as any living organism their efficacy and even their livelihood depend on a number of factors.
+Remember, that’s bacteria living in there and as with any living organism their efficacy and even their livelihood depend on many factors.

 Some bacteria thrive in extremely acidic conditions that would be impossible to survive for humans.
-Other feed on sulfur sludge, again not really man’s preferred chow.
+Others feed on sulfur sludge, again not man’s preferred chow.

-Just like all the rest of the bioMethane business, we are just starting to understand the complex mechanisms inside the digester.
+Just like all the rest of the biomethane business, we are just starting to understand the complex mechanisms inside the digester.
 And we are continuously getting better at it.
 Let’s not forget.
-Todays Natural Gas was originally formed by bacteria that decomposed organic matter and produced hydrocarbons in the process.
+Today Natural Gas was originally formed by bacteria that decomposed organic matter and produced hydrocarbons in the process.
 Nothing different from what the digester does.

 Nature needed millions of years to get the job done.
-Man and swine are much quicker and I bet there are some swine farmers that would just love the opportunity to produce the cleanest fuel you can put into a vehicle from something that has classically been a problem for them.
+Man and swine are much quicker and I bet some swine farmers would just love the opportunity to produce the cleanest fuel you can put into a vehicle from something that has classically been a problem for them.

 Swine manure was a waste and getting rid of it was costly.
-Now it may just become the stuff heating your home and propel your car.
+Now it may just become the stuff heating your home and propelling your car.

 It all comes 100% CO2 neutral and on otherwise extremely low emissions.